forta-network/forta-solidus-bot/README.md

         - `exploitName` - name of exploit
         - `exploitType` - type of exploit

-- SOLIDUS-RUG-PULL-FALSE-POSITIVE-CONTRACT
+- SOLIDUS-RUG-PULL-FALSE-POSITIVE

-  - Fired when a false positive was identified for a contract
+  - Fired when a false positive was identified for a contract and its deployer
     - Removes the previous label for this entity
   - Severity is always set to "info"
   - Type is always set to "info"